Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on insurance for a Dodge Charger consists of being safe and accident-free, having a good credit history, not filing small claims, and insuring your home and auto with the same company.
-Take the time to comparison shop every time your policy renews by getting quotes from direct carriers, and also from local independent and exclusive agents.
+Finding better rates on auto insurance takes having a good driving record, having a good credit history, not filing small claims, and insuring your home and auto with the same company.
+Take the time to comparison shop every couple of years by getting rate quotes from direct carriers like Progressive, GEICO, and Esurance, and also from your local insurance agents.

-Below you'll find a summary of the information touched on in the above illustrations.
+The next list is a quick rundown of the material that was touched on in the above illustrations.

-- Youthful drivers pay higher prices, as much as $514 per month including comprehensive and collision insurance
+- Drivers age 20 and younger pay higher prices, as much as $514 per month including comprehensive and collision insurance

 Rate Tables and Charts